Short-term income protection – choosing a policy

 Length of pay out

-You may be able to claim many times within the same policy if you are off work repeatedly due to ill health.
+You might be able to claim many times within the same policy if you are off work repeatedly due to ill health.

 Amount of pay out